BasCalvaro/Bootcamp-CodingDojo/README.md

 # Bootcamp-Publico
-Here will be all the data of the Coding Dojo Fullstack Bootcamp
+Here will be all the data from the Coding Dojo Fullstack Bootcamp